Shisir99/Automation-Utility/README.md

 # Automation-Utility
-Python script to generate postman collection for testing fro HAR file.
+Python script to generate postman collection for testing from HAR file.